 idea and realization: Iliyana Kancheva coding: Martin Sotirov(libtec.org)

-The interactive installation “Automated Self” explores the problems with virtual identities in the social networks.
-Through specially created profile in Instagram*(social network for sharing images) the author builds up an alter ego, a false identity which acts as if it is having a perfect social life – parties, travels, celebrity friends, gourmet food.
-The installation represents a bot which randomly search for pictures in Google, integrates a portrait of the author in them and shares them in the social network.
-The process is started by pushing a button by the audience.
-Every time the button is pushed the installation generates new images, flooding its profile in Instagram.
+The interactive installation “Automated Self” explores this ambiguous character of our virtual identities in the social networks.
+Through a specially created profile in Instagram*(social network for sharing images) the author builds up an alter ego, a false identity which acts as if it is having a perfect social life – parties, travels, celebrity friends, gourmet food.
+The installation represents a bot which randomly searches for pictures in Google, integrates a portrait of the author in them and shares them in the social network.
+The process is initiated by the audience by pushing a button.
+Every time the button is pushed the installation generates new images, feeding its profile in Instagram.
 The randomly created images sometimes look genuine, sometimes illogical or even surrealistic.
 They ironically reveal to the extreme our attitude towards our own identity and its reproduction in the virtual space of the social networks.

 *the profile in Instagram is not active at the moment

 Some of the images generated by the installation during its first presentation at The Red House Centre For Culture and Debate in Sofia, October 2017